annetteclopezdavila/Annette-s-Responses/Project5.md

 in for explanation of the known correlation.
 Reinforcement learning wouldn't really fit the question here; perhaps it could be used to test medication or treatment options for migraines.
 Unsupervised Learning using dimensional reduction may be the optimal model type for this project; since I have possible biomarkers of anxiety and migraines, I can answer the question:
-"Which biomarkers tend to occur together?"
+"Which biomarkers tend to occur together?".
+This algorithm would simplify the many possibilites of biomarkers out there for a human analyst.